-Brushing your teeth is usually step one in everyone’s daily oral hygiene routine - so are we really equipping ourselves with the right tools for this crucial task?
-While reports show that over 41% of the U.S. population use them daily, electric toothbrushes are not very commonly used here in Singapore.
+Brushing your teeth is usually step one in everyone’s daily oral hygiene routine - but are we really equipping ourselves with the right tools for this crucial task?
+While reports show that over 41% of the U.S. population with power toothbrushes use them daily, electric toothbrushes are not very commonly used here in Singapore.
 Are electric toothbrushes really that much more amazing than a regular toothbrush?

 In truth, there are a whole host of reasons for and against the use of an electric toothbrush versus a conventional one.
-Let’s take a closer look and some of the pros and cons and hopefully by the end of this article you’ll be equipped with the knowledge to pick a toothbrush that best suits your oral hygiene needs.
+Let’s take a closer look and some of the pros and cons best electric toothbrush, and hopefully by the end of this article you’ll be equipped with the knowledge to pick a toothbrush that best suits your own specific oral health needs and hygiene needs.

-Studies have shown that, in general, electric toothbrushes are more effective than conventional ones when preventing plaque build-up and gingivitis.
-In a 3 month window, electric toothbrushes were seen to reduce plaque and gingivitis occurrence more effectively by 21% and 11% respectively.
-Furthermore, toothbrushes with an oscillation function proved to be slightly more effective than only vibrating ones.
+Studies1 have shown that, in general, electric toothbrushes are more effective than conventional ones when preventing plaque build-up and gingivitis.
+In a three-month window, electric and manual toothbrushes were seen to reduce plaque and gingivitis occurrence more effectively by 21% and 11% respectively.
+Furthermore, electric toothbrushes provide those with an oscillation function proved to be slightly more effective to remove plague rather than only vibrating ones.

-For those of us suffering from gout, carpal tunnel or simply sustained a hand or finger injury, it might be tough for us to even go through the simple motions of gripping a toothbrush and brushing our teeth.
-This also applies to those of us who may have mechanical developmental disabilities.
-By using an electric toothbrush, vastly simplifies the brushing motion as the electric motor of the toothbrush generates most of the force needed to properly clean the enamel and gums.
+For those of us suffering from gout, carpal tunnel or simply sustained a hand or finger injury, it might be tough to even go through the simple motions of gripping a toothbrush and brushing our teeth.
+By using an electric toothbrush, it vastly simplifies the brushing motion as the electric motor of brush head ofthe toothbrush generates most of the force needed to properly clean the tooth and gums.

-The electric toothbrush, when used properly, will be able to clean areas in between the orthodontic appliance that a normal toothbrush will simply find difficult to reach.
+The electric toothbrush, when used properly, will be able to clean areas in between the orthodontic appliance2 that a normal toothbrush will simply find too much pressure difficult to reach.

 Let’s face it, toothbrushes aren’t something we have too much sentimental value attached to.
 In general, the average lifespan of a toothbrush is between 3-4 months.
-After that, the bristles start to fall off or become frayed and the toothbrush might become icky from a buildup of mildew and mold.
+After that, the bristles start to fall off or become frayed and the whole toothbrush or brush head might become icky from a buildup of mildew and mold.
 This isn’t a problem you face when using an electric toothbrush.
-For electric toothbrushes, they are made of different material so they are less likely to get stained.
+For electric toothbrushes3, they are made of different material so they are less likely to get stained.
 Also, they come with replaceable heads which tend to be made in a more environmentally friendly fashion.

 Anyone who’s purchased an electric toothbrush knows the feeling - when you’re looking for replacement brush heads at a local pharmacy and they just don’t carry any.
 The tough reality about electric toothbrushes is that new models are always coming out, under a variety of different brands.
 Remember to stock up beforehand to prevent spending an inordinate amount of time shopping for toiletries!